Inikhil099/Movie-Lens-Ai/Readme.md

 # 🎬 MovieLens AI

-MovieLens AI is a web application that allows users to fetch movie insights by entering an **IMDb movie ID**.
-The application retrieves movie metadata, analyzes the movie using AI, and generates **audience sentiment insights**.
+MovieLens AI is a web application that allows users to fetch movie insights by entering an IMDb movie ID.
+The application retrieves movie metadata, analyzes the movie using AI, and generates audience sentiment insights.

 The project also includes a **credit-based usage system**, authentication, and a payment system for purchasing additional credits.

+Users who are **not logged in receive 2 free credits** to try the application.
+**Logged-in users receive 5 credits**, and each movie insight request consumes **1 credit**.

+If a user runs out of credits, they must **purchase additional credits** in order to continue using the movie insight feature.

 ---